What Is Compound Butter?

 In the world of food, there are pairings so iconic it’s hard to imagine serving one without the other: pancakes and syrup, cake and frosting, and, of course, bread and butter.
 While patrons would balk if you served them a breadbasket without butter, you could earn their loyalty and returned patronage by crafting a specialty compound butter.

 If you’re serving sweet scones or croissants at your continental breakfast, your guests will delight in a sweet compound butter.
-Herb butter for bread baskets filled with sourdough loaves is an excellent choice.
+Herb butter for butter boards or bread baskets filled with sourdough loaves is an excellent choice.
 We’ve outlined some scrumptious ideas for bread compound butter combinations.

 - Honey butter